-A three-week work experience blog by Ellie Cowley
+A blog by Ellie Cowley about her three-week work experience.

 During May I had the opportunity to spend three weeks with Lagom, not just as a fly on the wall but as an integrated part of their team.
 Everyone was so welcoming to me, ensuring that I was included in the day-to-day workings of Lagom and that I understood the role of a user researcher.